kaminiwalunj/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration_06.md

     ![Screenshot of the Azure Migrate portal blade.
 Under 'Azure Migrate: Server Assessment' the value for 'Machines' is '5'.](images/Exercise1/Machines.png "Machines")

-    **Wait for the discovery process to complete before proceeding to the next Task**.

 #### Task summary